-Historically, Cotton Stainers attacked young cotton bolls, which left to mature become the tufts of cotton that is harvested from cotton plants in order to make fabric and cotton balls.
-Their feeding habits streaked the young white cotton a yellowish brown color that never washed out.
+Historically, Cotton Stainers attacked young cotton bolls.
+Cotton bolls are the fluffy fruit of the cotton plant.
+When harvested, these tufts of cotton make fabric and cotton balls.
+The bug's feeding habit streaked the fresh, white cotton boll a yellowish brown color that never washed out.
 This staining ruined harvests on a grand scale, establishing the genus as an agricultural pest.
-This species can cause young cotton bolls to stain and remain small in size.
-Both nymphs and adults groups pierce fruit with their beaks and drink the juices inside.
-They are increasingly seen on fruit trees and may be to blame for orange drop, a consequence of their feeding on oranges which results in the fruit completely falling off the tree the same day.
-Spraying soapy water on affected plants may deter them and removing weeds, debris and other hiding places on the ground removes their winter shelters.
+This species can cause young cotton bolls to remain small in size.
+In addition to cotton, both nymphs and adults groups pierce edible fruits with their beaks and drink the juices inside.
+They are increasingly seen in fruit orchards and may be to blame for orange drop, a consequence of feeding on oranges which results in the fruit completely falling off the tree the same day.
+Spraying soapy water on affected plants may deter them.
+Removing weeds, debris, and other hiding places on the ground removes their winter shelters.